 - Not required, but helpful.

-3. Legal Element โ shows that youโre incorporated.
+3. Legal Element – shows that you’re incorporated.

 - Example: Ltd., Inc., Corp.